Seirdy/seirdy.one/content/posts/website-best-practices.md

 Common items in sidebars include tag clouds, an author bio, and an index of entries; these aren't useful while reading an article.
 Consider putting them in the article footer or--even better--dedicated pages.
 This does mean that readers will have to navigate to a different page to see that content, but they probably prefer things that way; almost nobody who clicked on "An opinionated list of best practices for textual websites" did so because they wanted to read my bio.

 Don't boost engagement by providing readers with information they didn't ask for; earn engagement with good content, and let readers navigate to your other pages _after_ they've decided they want to read more.

+### Accessible skimming

+Keeping an identical source order, DOM order, and visual order should also result in a logical <kbd>Tab</kbd> order.
+Just to be sure, always test the order of keyboard-driven focus.

+Measuring tab-order is nice, but it doesn't go far enough.
+Users of [switch access](https://en.wikipedia.org/wiki/Switch_access) controls find it slow and frustrating to navigate long lists of focusable items.
+Screen readers make it difficult to consume poorly-organized content non-linearly.
+The list goes on: nearly every reader reliant upon assistive technologies struggles to skim through poorly-organized pages.

+Related items need to be semantically grouped together.
+Group navigation links together in `<nav>` elements; sections under headings, `<section>` elements, or other landmarks; lists under `<ol>`, `<ul>`, or `<dl>`; etc. to give assistive technologies the means to skip over multiple items at once.

 Narrow viewports
 ----------------